jaredwray/keyv/packages/keyv/README.md

 # Events

-Keyv is a custom `EventEmitter` and will emit an `'error'` event if there is an error.\
+Keyv is a custom `EventEmitter` and will emit an `'error'` event if there is an error.
+If there is no listener for the `'error'` event, an uncaught exception will be thrown.
-To disable this behaviour, set the `emitErrors` to `false` in the constructor options.
+To disable the `'error'` event, pass `emitErrors: false` in the constructor options.

 ```js
 const keyv = new Keyv({ emitErrors: false });